antlersanchors/antlersanchors.github.io/_portfolio/hospital_service_design.md

 context: Design research phase of an internal intranet system redesign, for an internationally recognized childrens’ hospital in Toronto.
 ---

 As part of a small team at Normative, I conducted a range of research, synthesis, and strategy activities as part of a complete redesign of the SickKids hospital intranet system.
 Over 8,000 healthcare providers, researchers, and staff with a very diverse set of needs rely on the intranet to communicate, collaborate, and do their jobs.
-Intranet redesigns can be somewhat dull projects, but it was clear to us from the outset of this engagement that this was a tool that ultimately could have a direct effect on the quality of care experienced by the children and families who depend on the hospital’s services.
+Intranet redesigns don’t typically have a reputation for being exciting projects, but it was clear to us from the outset of this engagement that this tool’s effictiveness would have a direct effect on the quality of care experienced by the children and families who depend on the hospital’s services.

 ### Process
-In order to build a tool that would meet the needs of such a diverse group of users, we took a systems approach to the design.
+In order to build a tool that would meet the needs of such a diverse group of stakeholders, we took a systems approach to the design.
 We used individual interviews, group workshops, surveys, and pop-up intercepts to engage and learn from our stakeholders.
 We decided to synthesize user archetypes based on a matrix of physical mobility and engagement with technology — this allowed us to design for a much more focused pattern of needs and constraints, vs. trying to design to people’s titles, roles or the org chart.

 ![SickKids archetype sketching]( {{ site.baseurl }} /images/hospital_service_design/hospital_service_sketching.jpg)